scala-native/scala-native/docs/contrib/build.rst

 networking, or the build system that cannot be done with a unit test.
 They are located in the `scripted-tests` directory.

-Run all the scripted tests or just one test using the following examples respectively.
+Run all the scripted tests or just one using the following examples respectively:
-To run an individual test substitute the test to run for `native-code-include`:

 .. code-block:: text